Support Service Provider (SSP)

 Support Service Providers (SSPs) are specially trained professionals who enable people who have combined vision and hearing losses to access their environments and make informed decisions.
 SSPs provide them with visual and environmental information, sighted guide services, and communication accessibility.
 SSPs make is possible for you to function as an independent person.

 SSPs may be hearing, deaf, or hard of hearing.
-They must be familiar or know a wide range of communication methods and techniques used by deaf-blind people, including American Sign Language or even English Sign Language.
+They must be familiar or know a wide range of communication methods and techniques used by deaf-blind people, including American Sign Language, Protactile Sign Language and even haptics.

 It's important to note that SSPs are not interpreters.
 Assistance with communication can occur for short periods and quick exchanges, but communication assistance is limited.
 SSPs additionally do not facilitate communicative information for important interactions such as the explaining a lease agreement, a medical appointments, or legal court proceedings; this would require a professional interpreter.
 The emphasis of SSP work is on visual and environmental (not verbal) information.
 SHEP recruits SSP’s for both paid and volunteer activities.